What is Mental Training?

 Since everyone’s minds are unique, different techniques will work for different people.
 Start with one or two of these techniques that resonate best with you, but don’t be afraid to try different styles to expand your potential.

-Some people use meditation as a way to empty their mind, while others use it to focus on a specific train of thought.
+Some people use meditation as a way to empty their minds, while others use it to focus on a specific train of thought.

 Either way, start by sitting or lying down comfortably with your eyes closed.
 Begin breathing deeply in through your nose and exhaling through your mouth.
 After a few breaths, let your breathing return to normal and focus on allowing your body to relax, working from your toes to your head.